Change management questions and answers

-How to encourage people to come up with ideas and thoughts?
+How do we encourage people to come up with ideas and thoughts?

 Listen, do not evaluate, ask for ideas, act on some of them

-How to help people not to be afraid to make decisions?
+How do we help people not to be afraid to make decisions?

-Reward good tries with friendly interest, say you want people to decide, give scope to do so, help people learn from mistakes
+Reward good tries with friendly interest, say you want people to decide, give scope to do so, and help people learn from mistakes.

-How to help people and us to be positive about change?
+How do we help people and us to be positive about change?

-How to improve communications radically in the context of change?
+How do we improve communications radically in the context of change?

-Use an outsider to discover precisely how and why communications are not working.
-Then devise small specific steps to improve.
+Use an outsider to discover examples of where they are working.
+Gather ideas about how they could be better.
+Then, devise small specific steps to improve.

-How to create a positive culture where people pull together without being directed?
+How do we create a positive culture where people pull together without being directed?

-Set up top team building activities to create a clear strategy and attractive vision for the future.
-Involve all the office members in developing the vision and strategy, identifying obstacles and overcoming them.
+Set up team-building activities to create a clear strategy and attractive vision for the future.
+Involve all people in developing the vision and strategy and how to achieve it.

 Identify who can say “Yes” to providing more resources.
-Think about what is important to that person and how your proposal can meet their needs.
-Present proposal emphasising these benefits.
+Consider what is important to that person and how your proposal can meet their needs.
+Present a proposal emphasising these benefits.

-How to set realistic targets and priorities for change?
+How do we set realistic targets and priorities for change?

 Decide which changes will provide the most value to you.
 Concentrate on those.
 Argue about and resist changes which take your eye off the ball.

-How to listen and identify the real problem?
+How do we listen and identify the real problem?

-Give trust, hold confidences, take risks by being open about your thoughts
+Give trust, hold confidence, and take risks by being open about your thoughts.

 How to manage time by prioritising and organising the changes?

-How to manage changes imposed on us by influencing upwards?
+How do we manage changes imposed on us by influencing upwards?

-Take time as a group to decide what changes in the pattern of imposed change are required.
-Think about what is important to the person who can make the required modifications.
-Present proposal emphasising the benefits to him/her.
+Take time as a group to decide what changes are necessary.
+Consider what is important to the people who can modify them.
+Present a proposal emphasising the benefits to them.